Teofan I

 Teofan I, Serbian Patriarch (also spelled Theophanes) was the archbishop of the Serbian Patriarchate of Peć and the Patriarch of the Serbian Orthodox Church from 1435 to 1446.He was succeeded by Nikodim II.

 On the enthronement of Patriarch Dimitrije in Peć, Stevan Dimitrijević published a list of Serbian archbishops and patriarchs which mentions Teofan as the successor to Patriarch Nikon (1419-1435).
+Teofan was the Abbot of the Rakovac Monastery before being elevated to bishop and later elected patriarch.